duncpro/yapl/README.md

 This library exposes a simple flag-based API for opting out of default style rules and default style  classes on per-element and global basis.
-This provide a way for the user to omit adefault styling rule entirely if they wish to override it with a rule in their own custom stylesheet.
+This provide a way for the user to omit a default styling rule entirely if they wish to override it with a rule in their own custom stylesheet.
 This keeps redundant default styles out of the finished SVG.

 A custom stylesheet can be applied in addition to the default stylesheet using